lectures

 Einführung in die Methoden der Natur- und Umweltwissenschaften

 B.Sc.
-Mensch & Umwelt, RPTU Kaiserslautern-Landau (formerly University of Koblenz-Landau),
+Mensch & Umwelt, RPTU Kaiserslautern-Landau (formerly University of Koblenz-Landau), since 10/2017

 Assisting with